 Joe played a large part in Ford eventually changing the production of the Mustang to make it safer.
 He achieved what he set out to in this specialty, and it essentially took that type of case off the map once and for all.
 This meant that he was left wondering what to do next.

 He always knew that hyper-specialization would happen for him again.
-Joe lives by the idea that it’s better to choose one subject matter to be an expert in, rather than being an expert in everything.
+Joe lives by the law firm advice that it’s better to choose one subject matter to be an expert in, rather than being an expert in everything.

 “Once I decided to focus on it, I made it my life,” he said.